- How to Check Your Internet Speed on a Windows PC

 4. Prevent unauthorized access

-If you are using wireless Internet connection, make sure that you are not sharing it with the whole neighbourhood.
+- If you are using wireless Internet connection, make sure that you are not sharing it with the whole neighborhood.
 The more people use your connection, the slower it is for you.

 5. Control your bandwidth usage

 There are many applications that will use your bandwidth in the background, like Windows Update, Windows Live Messenger, Skype, Real player, Adobe Reader updates, and other similar software.
 Most of them usually start automatically when you log on to Windows and connect to the Internet as soon as there is a connection.
 This means that these programs use your bandwidth when you are not actually using them.

 Most of these applications can be configured not to start on Windows log-on or to at least ask permission to connect to the Internet.
 If you are not sure which programs are secretly using your bandwidth, you can use Auslogics BoostSpeed’s Task Manager.
 With the help of this program you can track which applications and processes are consuming your network traffic.

 And here are a few extra tips that may prove useful:

 - Employ Quality of Service (QoS) tools to prioritize network traffic and boost Internet speed.
 They will allocate bandwidth to certain types of traffic, such as voice or video, over other types of traffic, such as file downloads.

 - Keep an eye on your network traffic using network monitoring tools.
 This will help you identify which devices or users are using the most bandwidth and take action accordingly.